 Underestimating lighting

+Lighting is not an accessory, it’s half the system.
+Uneven illumination, hot spots, or the wrong colour temperature can quietly undo great artwork.
 Example: An SEG lightbox uses generic LEDs.
 Skin tones skew cool, brand colours flatten, and brightness varies across the surface — even though the print and files were approved.

 Weak finishing at edges and corners

+Edges are where quality shows up.
 Loose silicone, soft corners, exposed tolerances, or inconsistent tension don’t scream error.
 They whisper impermanence.

 Example: Silicone edges bunch slightly at the corners.
 Most people can’t articulate what’s wrong, but the display never feels as resolved as the millwork beside it.

+This isn’t about cosmetics.
+It’s about control.
 Corners require calculated relief cuts.
 Silicone needs to seat cleanly without distortion.
 Fabric tension has to be balanced across the entire frame, not forced into place at the end.
 When installers are compensating for production shortcuts, the result shows up at the perimeter first.

 Finishing is what determines whether the system reads as engineered or improvised.